ceever/PCManFM-Qt-Context-Menu/README.md

 **"Image ..."/menu_image.desktop:**
 * The code is probably not perfect (especially relying on python), but it has worked for me now and I was too lazy to adjust it.
-* Either script creates *rename.log' and/or *compact.log* while working.
+* Either script creates *rename.log' and/or *compact.log* while executing.
 Check the created *tmp* folder to see if it has finished and now new files get created.

+*rename_datetime.sh*:
-* *rename_datetime.sh* creates *tmp* and *missing* subfolders, where it copies the files with new name or with old name if the relevant EXIF tag is missing, respectively.
-It requires the *datetime_string2name+.py* Python script.
-This script should also work on some video files, since videos from most smartphone include the 'Date/Time Original' EXIF tag.
+* It creates *tmp* and *missing* subfolders, where it copies the files with new name or with old name if the relevant EXIF tag is missing, respectively.
+* It requires the *datetime_string2name+.py* Python script.
+* **It supports time delay** for you to adjust mismatched datetime meta data.
+* **It also supports video files** if *exiftool* can find relevant meta information - most videos from smartphones include such EXIF (like) tag.
+If the default EXIF key (*Date/Time Original*) is not found, the script will ask you to provide an alternative from what it found in the relevant file.

+*compact_jpeg.sh*:
-* *compact_jpeg.sh* compacts JPEGs to 96% quality, using convert from the imagemagick package.
-It creates *tmp* subfolder, where it copies (only) those JPEGs that decreased in size (5% threshold).
-You can adjust the quality setting and keep-threshold in the script.
-After the script finished, just move the newly created JPEGs one level higher to overwrite the original files - the original file name is kept.
+* It compacts JPEGs to 96% quality, using *convert* of the imagemagick graphic package.
+* It creates *tmp* subfolder, where it copies (only) those JPEGs that decreased in size (5% threshold).
+* You can adjust the quality setting and keep-threshold in the script.
+* After the script has finished, just move the newly created JPEGs one level higher to overwrite the original files - the original file name is kept.

+*resize_image.sh*:
-* *resize_image.sh* creates a new image of half the original's resolution and strips the EXIF (and probably other) meta data.
-This is advantageous in case you want to share the file with strangers or data leeches.
+* It creates a new image of half the original's resolution and strips the EXIF (and probably other) meta data.
+* This is advantageous in case you want to share the file with strangers or data leeches.
 This should probably be extended by an arbitrary file name option.

 **"Send to ..."/menu_send.desktop:**
 * "Bluetooth": Resolves symbolic links and collects files from selected directories.
 To have the advantageous behaviours of mobiles also on desktop machines, I believed this was a good idea.
 Such "Sent to ..." commands can probably also include WhatsApp, etc. Currently, I could not think of any others.